 What Kinra deliberately does not claim

 Honesty is part of the method, so here is what the engine will not pretend to do.
-It does not claim a lab-precise measurement of your metabolism — the observed estimate is a good working number, not a metabolic-chamber reading.6 It does not predict your long-term weight from a fixed rule, because bodies adapt as you lose.3 And it does not infer body-fat percentage or diagnose anything medical.
+It does not claim a lab-precise measurement of your metabolism — even a perfect estimator is limited by the noise in scale weight and food logs, which research on this class of method puts at a meaningful margin per individual.67 It does not predict your long-term weight from a fixed rule, because bodies adapt as you lose.3 It does not require step or activity data — steps are an optional nudge, not a dependency.
+And it does not infer body-fat percentage or diagnose anything medical.
 When your logs and your trend disagree, it flags it gently, as a question about the data — never as an accusation about you.

 This is general wellness support for healthy adults, not medical advice.
 Your targets are coaching estimates.
 For medical questions, pregnancy, or any history of disordered eating, talk with a qualified clinician.